ethereum-optimism/community-hub/src/docs/useful-tools/providers.md

 _(3) Alchemy's CU and rate limits_

-Its large, free tier has a throughput of ~20k CUs / min per dapp, which is much higher than that our public endpoint.
+Its large, free tier has a throughput of ~20k CUs / min per dapp, which is much higher than that of our public endpoint.
 This free tier also allows for 300M CUs per month, which translates to about 12 million requests a month.

 ### Alchemy's Supported Networks